 For this example, we’re going to use the regular brush.
 Select the “Brush” tool from the toolbar and choose a soft-edged brush.
 Adjust the size and hardness of the brush to fit the area you’re working on.
 In our case, we will lighten the shadows around our subject’s eyes.

 Start by painting the entire shadowed area and then release the mouse button.
 This will bring up a dialogue box with all of the available settings.
-We will increase the “Exposure” slider and decrease the ” Shadows” slider for this particular example.
+I generally increase the Exposure and decrease the Shadows for most portraits, but this may vary depending on the picture.

 You can also use the other options in this dialogue box to make more targeted adjustments.
 For example, if you want to lighten just the blue in the shadows (to make your subject’s eyes appear more vibrant), increase the “Clarity” slider and decrease the “Saturation” slider.